DF981339/airbnb-clone/README.md

 ### This is the Airbnb look-alike results page with server side rendering in desktop view

+### (Results data are hard-coded in New York, only title and placeholder will dynamically change for now)

 ![airbnb-clone-results-desktop](https://github.com/DF981339/airbnb-clone/blob/main/airbnb-clone-results-desktop.png)

 ### This is the Airbnb look-alike results page with server side rendering in mobile view

+### (Results data are hard-coded in New York, only title and placeholder will dynamically change for now)

 ## ![airbnb-clone-results-mobile](https://github.com/DF981339/airbnb-clone/blob/main/airbnb-clone-results-mobile.png)